 Getting Visitor IP from AWS or Google Cloud LB

-- Go to path where it’s installed (default location /etc/nginx)
+- Go to the path where it’s installed (default location /etc/nginx)

-If you are behind Cloud Flare then you will see Cloud Flare IP instead of client’s IP so you got to do the below as well.
+If you are behind Cloudflare, then you will see their IP instead of the client’s IP, so you got to do the below as well.

-Cloud Flare is great CDN and Security provider and I absolutely love it.
-If you are using Cloud Flare like me and would like to restore the visitor IP in web server log then here is how you can do it.
+Cloudflare is a great CDN and Security provider, and I absolutely love it.
+If you are using Cloudflare like me and would like to restore the visitor IP in the web server log, then here is how you can do it.